elitegoliath/blind_eternities/README.md

 ## Phase 5 - The Mana System

+Understands mana and mana cost.
+Added UI elements to support this.

+## Phase 6 - Vector Search (meaning) / SQL Filtering (precision) hybrid

+This is often called "Pre-filtering" in vector databases.
+We will tell LanceDB to narrow down the search space using a SQL WHERE clause before (or while) performing the vector similarity search.

 ## Disclaimer

 Unofficial Fan Content Policy This project is unofficial Fan Content permitted under the Fan Content Policy.
 Not approved/endorsed by Wizards.
 Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC.